 Dr. Zayhowski's work on microchip lasers enabled the Laboratory's highly successful biodefense and three-dimensional airborne ladar programs of the 1990s and 2000s, as well as four start-up companies.
 He worked closely with the start-ups and several well-established commercial organizations to ensure that the microchip laser technology he developed at Lincoln Laboratory was successfully transitioned to industry.
 More recently, his focus has shifted to higher-power solid-state and fiber laser systems.

 Within Lincoln Laboratory, Dr. Zayhowski served as chairman of the Advanced Concepts Committee and as a member of the New Technology Initiatives Board.
 He also served as a member of the OSA Science and Engineering Council, program and general chair of the Advanced Solid-State Photonics Conference and the Conference on Lasers and Electro-Optics, topical editor for Optics Letters, and member of several Department of Defense, Department of Homeland Security, and NASA review boards.
-He has been awarded 18 U.S. patents, licensed to 16 companies; given numerous seminars to industry and academia; and authored or coauthored more than 170 book chapters, technical papers, and conference presentations.
-His work has been recognized with numerous awards, including two R&D 100 Awards.
+He has been awarded 21 U.S. patents, licensed to 16 companies; given numerous seminars to industry and academia; and authored or coauthored more than 170 book chapters, technical papers, and conference presentations.
+His work has been recognized with numerous awards, including three R&D 100 Awards.

 Dr. Zayhowski holds BS and MS degrees in electrical engineering and computer science, and a PhD degree in electrical engineering, all from MIT.